D.C. Council committee unanimously backs Robert Contee to be District’s police chief

 “I have not forgotten where I come from,” Contee told lawmakers, saying his “life experiences” will help him lead officers to be “the most compassionate, intelligent, competent, capable guardians and crime fighters” in the District.

-Wednesday’s vote came just ahead of the scheduled release Thursdayof a report by the Police Reform Commission, set up by the council president to rethink law enforcement following the death in police custody of George Floyd in Minneapolis.
+Wednesday’s vote came just ahead of the scheduled release Thursday of a report by the Police Reform Commission, set up by the council president to rethink law enforcement after the death of George Floyd in Minneapolis police custody in May.
 An officer accused in Floyd’s death is on trial.

 The commission is expected to issue more than 80 recommendations to change police tactics and operations.

-Those include seeking alternatives to sending officers on calls for people with mental health crises, removing them from schools and taking away many traffic enforcement duties.
+Those include seeking alternatives to sending officers on calls for people with mental health crises, removing police from schools and taking away many traffic enforcement duties.
 The panel is also calling for a smaller police department that spends less money.

 Contee is also confronting a city with rising homicides, shootings and carjackings, and he will be tested on how he navigates efforts to reduce arrests and interactions with police while simultaneously curbing violence that is making headlines.

-The acting chief has vowed to be “laser-focused” on violent crime by targeting specific offenders and seeking to avoid indiscriminate arrests, and says he is open to alternative ways to confront criminals, such as violence interrupters to resolve disputes peacefully.
+The acting chief has vowed to be “laser-focused” on violent crime by targeting specific offenders and seeking to avoid indiscriminate arrests, and he says he is open to alternative ways to confront criminals, such as violence interrupters to resolve disputes peacefully.

-Most of the more than 60 people who testified or submitted statements at last week’s council hearing supported Contee, including D.C.
+Most of the more than 60 people who testified or submitted statements at last week’s hearing supported Contee, including D.C.
 Attorney General Karl A. Racine (D) and the chairman of the police labor union, Gregg Pemberton.

 Others, such as April Goggans, an organizer with Black Lives Matter D.C., one of the groups at the center of the summer demonstrations over Floyd’s death, said the focus should be on institutional change rather than any one particular police chief.